-Contact lenses for teen vision: Is it time for contacts?
+Contact lenses for teens: Is it time?

 Most refractive errors are easily corrected with contact lenses — even astigmatism.
 In most cases, teens will see just as well with contact lenses as they do with glasses, or even better.
 Contact lenses offer clearer peripheral vision and less distortion than glasses because the contact lens sits directly on the eye, and there is no frame to limit vision.